by Calculated Risk on 8/23/2018 10:10:00 AM

 The Census Bureau reports New Home Sales in July were at a seasonally adjusted annual rate (SAAR) of 627 thousand.

 The previous three months were revised down, combined (June was revised up, but April and May were revised down).

 "Sales of new single-family houses in July 2018 were at a seasonally adjusted annual rate of 627,000, according to estimates released jointly today by the U.S. Census Bureau and the Department of Housing and Urban Development.
 This is 1.7 percent below the revised June rate of 638,000, but is 12.8 percent above the July 2017 estimate of 556,000.
 "Click on graph for larger image.

 The first graph shows New Home Sales vs. recessions since 1963.
 The dashed line is the current sales rate.

-Even with the increase in sales over the previous two years, new home sales are still close to the bottom for previous recessions.
+Even with the increase in sales over the last several years, new home sales are still somewhat low historically.

 The second graph shows New Home Months of Supply.

 The months of supply increased in July to 5.9 months from 5.7 months in June.

 The all time record was 12.1 months of supply in January 2009.

 This is in the normal range (less than 6 months supply is normal).